saramic/real-code-runner/README.md

   ADD log /var/log
   CMD .... | tee /var/log/output.txt
   ```
-- [ ] what is `ActiveSupport::MessageVerifier::InvalidSignature` error
 - [ ] move the manifest finding code into a `non-cached` main.js
 - [ ] use signed keys not the actual JWT
 - [ ] change the JWT to have a known secret
-- [ ] can we just use a plain old form?
 - [ ] run a docker command from rails, look at coloring, etc

 ```ruby